gary-archer/oauth.websample2/README.md

 - User: `guestuser@mycompany.com`
 - Password: `GuestPassword1`

-You can then test all lifecycle operations, including token refresh and logout.
+You can then test all lifecycle operations, including token refresh and logout.\
+You can also sign in as a different user, whose domain specific claims grant different access to data:

+- User: `guestadmin@mycompany.com`
+- Password: `GuestPassword1`

+## Use your own Authorization Server

+If preferred, update the settings in these files to point to your own Authorization Server and users:

+- spa/spa.config.json
+- api/api.config.json

 ### Details